 - 1. Question paper should be set strictly according to the syllabus. - 2.
 The language of questions should be straight & simple. - 3.
-In all nine questions should be asked, of which first question of 15 marks (Comprising of 10 short answer type questions covering the whole syllabus) will be compulsory. - 4.
-Of the remaining eight questions, two questions should be asked from each section, of which the candidates are required to attempt one question from each section.
-All questions carry equal marks (15).
+Not more than one question should be based on one topic. - 4.
+The question paper should cover the whole syllabus and questions should be evenly distributed. - 5.
+At least eight questions should be set, out of which the candidates should be required to attempt any five.

-Section-A: Farming systems-introductions terms and definitions; Concept and its role in sustainability of agriculture; Factor effecting choice of farming system; Resource management in relation to farm cropping system;

-Section-B: Crop yield appraisals; Plant interaction, criteria for assessing yield advantages; Indices for evaluating productivity and efficiency; Agronomic consideration interaction in sequential cropping;

-Section-C: Evaluation and productivity of multiple cropping systems; Cropping systems in dry land farming; Cropping systems for irrigated areas; Cropping systems in high rainfall areas; Section-D: Cropping systems with perennials; Introduction to agro forestry concept; Physiological and actual maturity of crop and criteria of crop harvest; Comparison of chemical and organic farming;
+Farming systems-introductions terms and definitions; Concept and its role in sustainability of agriculture; Factor effecting choice of farming system; Resource management in relation to farm cropping system; Crop yield appraisals; Plant interaction, criteria for assessing yield advantages; Indices for evaluating productivity and efficiency; Agronomic consideration interaction in sequential cropping; Evaluation and productivity of multiple cropping systems; Cropping systems in dry land farming; Cropping systems for irrigated areas; Cropping systems in high rainfall areas; Cropping systems with perennials; Introduction to agro forestry concept; Physiological and actual maturity of crop and criteria of crop harvest; Comparison of chemical and organic farming;